-- It shall be possible for the HPLMN to provide the VPLMN with the following information for a particular user: - An indication of whether the user"s IP traffic is permitted to be subjected to Selected IP Traffic Offload in the visited network; - The defined IP network(s) for which Selected IP Traffic Offload is permitted. - The mobile operator shall be able to enable/disable Selected IP Traffic Offload for certain parts of the network. - Selected IP Traffic Offload shall not compromise integrity and confidentiality of offloaded traffic.
+- It shall be possible for the HPLMN to provide the VPLMN with the following information for a particular user: - An indication of whether the user"s IP traffic associated with a particular APN is permitted to be subjected to Selected IP Traffic Offload in the visited network; - The APN(s) for which Selected IP Traffic Offload is permitted. - The mobile operator shall be able to enable/disable Selected IP Traffic Offload for certain parts of the network. - Selected IP Traffic Offload shall not compromise integrity and confidentiality of offloaded traffic.